anfindsen/CorrelationEqCausation/docs/index.markdown

 We will see more of these soon.

 ## **What kind of actor should you be?**
-Can one optimize to increase their chances of winning an oscar?
+Can one optimize to increase their chances of winning an Oscar?

 ### **Clustering** - Tejas
-We start answering the question of whether it is possible to optimize the odds of winning an oscar by looking at the data.
+We start answering the question of whether it is possible to optimize the odds of winning an Oscar by looking at the data.
 Different clustering methods applied to different subsets of actor personal features all reveal the same thing - there are things to avoid to ensure you actually stand a chance of winning.

 **Clustering on all personal numeric features of actors**